-Update (6/1/2007): Hey current and future drum majors, This article is being read dozens of time a day (by people just like you) and there is still no discussion on this article.
-Please leave us a line, tell us about you, your band -what you experience as a drum major, fears with tryouts etc. We would love to hear from you and have a conversation with you!
+Update (6/1/2007): Hey, current and future drum majors, This article is being read dozens of times a day (by people just like you), and there is still no discussion on this article.
+Please leave us a line, tell us about you, your band -what you experience as a drum major, fears with tryouts, etc. We would love to hear from you and have a conversation with you!
 Let’ start a conversation about this today!
 Again you can remain anonymous if you would like or provide a link to your band page in the website box at the end of this article! ~J. Pisano :)

 A drum major that does not have a good sense of rhythm and an “internal clock” to keep and provide a tempo is not much use on the field.

 2. Drum majors must be clear and concise in their conducting patterns:

 A drum major that does not provide a clear ictus and an even takt is doing more harm than good to the ensemble.
 Clear, large, easily visible patterns are more useful than fancy and ornate ones.

 3. Drum majors must be respected by their peers:

 A drum major that does not have the respect of their peers will find themselves having a very difficult time being in the leadership role.